-- a) Repair prior to close of escrow.
-The buyer and seller agree to make necessary repairs to the dwelling unit prior to transfer of property ownership at their own expense; or, - b) HOME acquisition and rehabilitation loan.
-If HOME funds are available, the buyer may use up to \$10,000 of the Sponsor's First-Time Homebuyer loan to make necessary repairs.
-All health and safety hazards and code violations must be eliminated under this option.
-Examples of allowable expenses include, but are not limited to: foundation repair, electrical repair or rewiring, plumbing or sewer repair, roof repair or replacement, heating system installation or repair, and repair of structurally-significant damaged wood.
-General property improvements are not eligible unless required to bring the dwelling unit into compliance with local health and safety standards or applicable building codes.
-For example, sidewalk repair would not be an eligible use of funds.
-However, if a sidewalk must be removed to correct a sewer problem, funds may be used to replace the portion of the sidewalk removed for the work.
+- a.
+Repair prior to close of escrow.
+The buyer and seller agree to make necessary repairs to the dwelling unit prior to transfer of property ownership at their own expense; or, - b.
+HOME acquisition and rehabilitation loan.
+If HOME funds are available, the buyer may use some of the Sponsor's First-Time Homebuyer loan and other funds to make necessary and other repairs up to a maximum of 100% combined loan-to-value, unless up to 105% based on the purchase transaction.
+All health and safety hazards and code violations must be addressed under this option.
+Examples of allowable expenses include, but are not limited to: foundation repair, electrical repair or rewiring, plumbing or sewer repair, roof repair or replacement, heating and cooling system installation or repair, water damage repair, and repair of structurally-significant damaged wood.
+Weatherization, energy-related improvements and General Property Improvements are allowable, but General Property Improvements are limited to a maximum of 15% of the overall rehabilitation cost.
 Buyers should note that the use of any Program funds for rehabilitation on a home built before 1978 may incur additional lead-based paint testing.
-Hiring of a contractor and completion of repairs will be conducted in accordance with the section entitled "Acquisition with Rehabilitation Process", Section 3.3 below.
+Hiring of a contractor and completion of repairs will be conducted in accordance with the section entitled "Acquisition with Rehabilitation Process" below.

-- 2) New homes must comply with current local health and safety standards and all applicable federal, state, and local building codes as evidenced by a building permit finalized by the City Building Division. - 3) When the Sponsor's Program utilizes Federal funds and if the housing unit was constructed prior to 1978 then the lead-based paint requirements of Section 3.2.C. will apply. - 4) A clear pest inspection report will be required for each housing unit.
+- 2) New homes must comply with current local health and safety standards and all applicable federal, state, and local building codes as evidenced by a building permit finalized by the City Building Division. - When the Sponsor's Program utilizes Federal funds and if the housing unit was constructed prior to 1978 then the lead-based paint requirements of Section 3.2.C. will apply. - 4) A clear pest inspection report will be required for each housing unit.
 Smoke detectors will be installed if there are none in place.
-The Program Operator will encourage each homebuyer to secure a homeowner's warranty policy as part of the purchase of a resale housing unit. - 5) With the exception of 1) b. above, upon completion of all work required by the Program Operator, Sponsor, appraiser, pest inspector and/or certified housing inspector, a final inspection will be conducted prior to close of escrow.
-The inspector will sign off on all required construction work assuring that each housing unit receiving Program assistance is in compliance with local codes and health and safety requirements at the time of purchase and prior to occupancy. - B. Per Section 8208 of the State HOME regulations, no additional HOME assistance, including rehabilitation funds, may be provided during the period starting one year following the filing of the Project Completion Report through the end of the affordability period.
+The Program Operator will encourage each homebuyer to secure a homeowner's warranty policy as part of the purchase of a resale housing unit. - 5) With the exception of 1) ii. above, upon completion of all work required by the Program Operator, Sponsor, appraiser, pest inspector and/or certified housing inspector, a final inspection will be conducted prior to close of escrow.
+The inspector will sign off on all required construction work assuring that each housing unit receiving Program assistance is in compliance with local codes and health and safety requirements at the time of purchase and prior to occupancy. - B. Per Section 8208 of the State HOME regulations, no additional HOME assistance, including rehabilitation funds, may be provided during the period starting one year following the filing of the Project Completion Report through the end of the Affordability Period.
 Note This does not apply to CDBG and CalHome assistance.